Daphne Koster: Alkmaar

 Koster made her league debut against ADO Den Haag on 9 September 2011.
 She made her league debut against Heerenveen on 30 September 2011, scoring in the 43rd minute.

 Ajax

 Koster made her league debut against Heerenveen on 24 August 2012.

 International career

 Koster made her senior national team debut as a 16-year-old in August 1997 against Switzerland.
 At the time, she was playing for a boys' amateur club, SVA Assendelft, where she played until under-19 level.

 In 2005, Koster retired from the national team due to problems with Vera Pauw.
-She was recalled back to the national team in 2007.
+She was recalled to the national team in 2007.

 In 2009, Koster was a mainstay of the Dutch national team, which reached the semi-finals of UEFA Women's Euro 2009 in Finland.

 Koster made her 100th international appearance against Slovakia on 1 April 2010.

 In June 2013, national team coach Roger Reijners selected Koster for the Netherlands' squad for the UEFA Women's Euro 2013 in Sweden.